System Requirements

 uses the camera of common Android and Apple smartphones to detect the laser dot, without the need to buy a

 special IR capable external camera.
-Since most smartphone cameras can detect a simple visible red laser dot,
+Since most smartphone cameras can detect a simple visible red or green

 but